sw-code/sw-code.github.io/_posts/2023-06-17-scaling-authz-series.md

 # Upcoming

 In this introductory post of our series, we aim to underscore the criticality of authorization and the complexities it introduces, particularly in microservice ecosystems.
-As we navigate through this series, we will explore in-depth topics such as the requirements for a scalable authorization architecture, fundamental concepts of authorization, roles, claims, tokens, permission structures, and the impact of Google's Zanzibar system, among others.
+As we navigate through this series, we will explore in-depth topics such as the requirements for a scalable authorization architecture, fundamental concepts of authorization, roles, claims, tokens, permission structures, and the impact of [Google's Zanzibar paper](https://research.google/pubs/pub48190/), among others.

 Whether you're a seasoned architect seeking to solidify your knowledge or a beginner starting your journey in the world of scalable architectures, this series aims to be a comprehensive guide to mastering the art and science of authorization.
 So sit back, relax, and join me as we explore the intricate world of authorization in the era of scalability and microservices.